-As we have discussed previously, cells can either be prokaryotic and eukaryotic.
-The latter group of cells also form a kingdom of their own with its own hierarchy.
+As we have discussed previously, cells can either be prokaryotic or eukaryotic.
+The latter group of cells also forms a kingdom with its hierarchy.
 Let’s take a closer look at the eukaryotes next.

 Because it isn’t clear yet how the organization of this group is to be resolved, intuitive groupings have been established to describe protists.

 One of the groupings is for protists that are plant-like and can photosynthesize: the algae.
 Others are heterotrophs and parasitic in nature; these protists are informally called protozoans.
 Still, other protists can be both.

 Because of these diverse modes of living, it has been proposed that protists be classified into supergroups.
 We will focus more on some groups of protists that may be familiar to most of us.
 These include the following:

 - Dinoflagellates – common components of marine and freshwater plankton (organisms that drift in aquatic environments).
 Some cause red tides, but also beneficial ones like those that provide food for corals.

 - Ciliates – have cilia to move and sweep food into their mouth.
 This includes Paramecium.